Quirinus/MXLU_Documentation/README.md

 - Athulua, Strategy / Abilities section needs updating.
 - check procs "on Attack". was "on Attack" --> "on melee Attack" removed to get more space, or did marco add it in some of the lastest patches. if it's not too long (ie. it makes the page too wide because of some long ass procs), add "melee" back
 - (CG): Check the flat cold damage on tu short battle bow and see if it have min/max variation in t1 or if it is just flat damage, (its not flat damage, checked ingame)
+- update the about page with detailed changes/credits
+- Add/Update: Quest Reference page with various stuff...
+- fix/update: quest reference list: uber locations and parent levels
+- skillpoint planner fix letter upper case
+- I added new uber pics: Athulua, Witch, Zorun Tzin and Void.
+Check if you agree with it, and post in the thread if not.
+- Skill tree names on Character pages --> check if you agree with tree names or some should be changed (I'm not sure about some), post in the thread
+- http://www.medianxl.com/t6275p40-xvc-bugsfeedback#173660 check in files and ingame, then fix
+- TU spear Ravenbeak check str stats if they match the docs, check multiple tiers... maybe wait for files to check this one... (they do match)